Elective Class Selections

 Additional Electives-4 Credits

-Photography & Digital Arts: Students will be learning how to use a camera (f stop, aperture, etc.) as well as working with different settings and backdrops, learn how to and complete a videography project as well as complete the school yearbook.
-Students will need to bring their own camera to class or rent one for the class.
+Videography & Digital Arts: Students will be learning how to use a video camera and editing software as well as working with different settings and backdrops.
+Students will complete a videography project as well as complete the school yearbook.
+Students will also need to bring their own camera to class or rent one for the class.
+We provide the class video cameras.

 Culinary Arts: Students will be learing to make food (main entrees, sides, appetizers, desserts, etc.) from scratch as well as learning kitchen vocabulary and food safety, taking and successfully passing the Washington State Food Handler's Permit.
-Students that take this class are required to participate in full for the FCS Dinner & Auction.
+Students that take this class are required to participate in full for the FCS Dinner & Auction (takes place in the spring).
 It is a major project grade.
 Not participating in full in the FCS Dinner & Auction will result in a substantially lower grade (C).

 Art 101: Students will be learning about different artists through historical and visual study as well as practicing and participating in art through many mediums.

-Fashion Design: This class focuses on the design and construction of clothes.
+Fashion Design II & Personal Choices: This class focuses on the design and construction of clothes.
 Fashion designers create clothing for every occasion and lifestyle.
 Explore a career as a fashion designer, assistant designer, stylist, or fashion executive.
 Students will learn the basics of how to lay out and cut a pattern and sew using a basic sewing machine, as well as learn how to make seams, seam finishes, hems, zippers, and closures.
 Students will be required to purchase their own fabric and/or bring payment with them when the take a field trip to fabric stores.
+For Personal Choices, students will learn basic life skills such as changing a tire, balancing and signing up for a bank account, etc.

 Worship Band Ensemble: This class does not provide direct instrument instruction but teaches students how to work together as an ensemble as well as lead Worship.
 The group will be asked to participate in leading Worship at times as well as participating in our semester end Program.
 Studenst wanting to participate in this class have to bring their own instrument to class every class session.

-Individual & Dual Sports: Students will receive a P.E. credit and participate in and learn how to play several individual and partner sports such as badmitton, tennis, ping pong, bowling, etc. Students will be tested on knowledge as well as class participation and wearing appropriate attire for P.E.
+Individual & Dual Sports: Students will receive a P.E. credit and participate in and learn how to play several individual and partner sports such as badmitton, tennis, ping pong, archery, track & field, bowling, etc. Students will be tested on knowledge as well as class participation and wearing appropriate attire for P.E.
 Students are not allowed to opt out of class participation.
 Most classes will be held outdoors.

 Outdoor Skills: Students will be working outside, doing various projects and assignments, to include survival skills (camping, fishing, etc.), archery, hiking and others.
 Students will be required to participate in events/projects away from the school (off site), at times.
 Students are not allowed to opt out of class participation.
 Most classes will be held outdoors.